S89219/-giskard-892-/README.md

 Read this [guide](CONTRIBUTING.md) to get started.

 # Like what we're doing?
-Leave us a 🌟, it helps the project to get discovered by others and keeps us motivated to build awesome open-source tools ! 🎉
+🌟 [Leave us a star](https://github.com/ManeSah/giskard), it helps the project to get discovered by others and keeps us motivated to build awesome open-source tools! 🌟